Navigation

 Target

 Path to a log file.
-Environment variables are expanded.
+Environment variables and the %LOGGED_ON_USER_PROFILE% token are expanded.
 Supports wildcards (* and ?) in the filename to match multiple files.

 %ProgramData%\Microsoft\IntuneManagementExtension\Logs\AppWorkload.log